Department of English

 Voted 2012-2013 Department of the Year by Student Government!

-Do you love writing and literature?
-The English Department at LSSU is for scholars in both areas.
+Do you love writing, literature, or teaching?
+The English Department at LSSU is for scholars in all of those areas.
 Scholars of writing take coursework to increase their fluency in academic, professional, and creative forms of

 writing.
 Scholars of literature get a